 - HVAC systems and air filters have been inspected and upgraded.

-- Signage has been installed throughout each facility to provide reminders on how to prevent the spread of germs, maintain social distancing and provide instruction on operational changes.
+- Signage has been installed throughout each facility to provide important reminders.

 Parking garages and parking lots will be open and available for use.
-However, even when in the garage or parking lot, individuals are expected to maintain six feet (two meters) of distance and follow other health and safety precautions.
 At UVA Darden DC Metro in Rosslyn, Monday Properties parking attendants are closely monitoring guidance from industry leaders, such as the International Parking & Mobility Institute (IPMI) and other parking operators.
-The onsite parking attendants at 1100 Wilson Boulevard are adhering to social-distancing guidelines and are wearing PPE such as face coverings.

 Food and Beverage Service